-- 6.1.1 Members who are asked to provide an opinion on whether a superannuation fund is acting as an insurer would be expected to refer to the guidance included in AASB 1056 (paragraphs AG 40 AG 42). - 6.1.2 Where the Member is informed that the superannuation entity is to be considered as acting as an insurer for the purposes of AASB 1056 paragraph 33: - a.
-Members can also refer to Practice Guideline 499.01 (Self-insurance for superannuation funds) when calculating the insurance related liabilities. - b.
-AASB 1056 does not require insurance related liabilities for defined benefit members to be separately identified.
-However, particular attention may be required where separate self-insurance reserves are shown in the superannuation entity's financial statements. - c.
-The insurance related liabilities for defined contribution members are to be shown separately from the superannuation entity's other defined contribution liabilities.
-The insurance related liabilities for defined contribution members need to be recognised and measured in accordance with the approach adopted for defined benefit member liabilities, including any shortcut techniques that can be used.
+- 6.1.1 Members who are asked to provide an opinion on whether a superannuation fund is acting as an insurer would be expected to refer to the guidance included in AASB 1056 (paragraphs AG 40 AG 42). - 6.1.2 Where the Member is informed that the superannuation entity is to be considered as acting as an insurer for the purposes of AASB 1056 paragraph 33, AASB 1056 does not require insurance related liabilities for defined benefit members to be separately identified.
+However, particular attention may be required where separate self-insurance reserves are shown in the superannuation entity's financial statements.